nachocaru/xaprb.com/content/blog/2006-05-14-javascript-date-formatting-benchmarks.md

 title: JavaScript date formatting benchmarks
 date: "2006-05-14"
 permalink: /2006/05/14/javascript-date-formatting-benchmarks/
-description:
-  - >
-    Compares the performance of my date-parsing and date-formatting library against several other date-formatting libraries
 ---
 <p style="border:solid red 1px; background:yellow">
   If you have questions or comments or bugs report, or a change to make, be sure to use the project's new homepage: <a href="http://code.google.com/p/flexible-js-formatting/">Flexible JS Formatting Libraries</a>